dbmover/mysql/docs/tables.md

 Inline index definition support is also sketchy.
 For now, prefer to explicitly define your indexes (`CREATE INDEX ...`).
-If you can't be bothered to type names for all your indexes, check out the `dbmover/force-named-indexes` plugin.
+If you can't be bothered to type names for all your indexes, check out the `Dbmover\Core\ForceNamedIndexes` plugin.

+Primary keys _are_ allowed inside table definitions, on single as well as multiple columns.

 ## Todo
 Support storage engine and collation mutations.

-## Contributing
-See `dbmover/core`.